code-for-india/bpachackathon/README.md

 Voter Analytics for Bangalore
 =============================

-The aim of this project is to analyze post-poll data of Bangalore, especially in regions where the voter turnout is lower than estimated.
+The aim of this project is to analyze pre and post-poll data of Bangalore, especially in regions where the voter turnout is lower than estimated.
 Although there can be several discrepancies which leads to low voter turn out such as mistakes in electoral rolls, mismatched voter IDs and missing name in polling days.
 This project aims to provide a voter analytics system for post-poll analysis.

 Project Milestones and Progress
 -------------------------------